 The syllabus themes

 The primary EVS syllabus is organised around a small set of themes drawn from the child's life.
 Knowing them as a group helps you place any question.
+For where the EVS section sits alongside the other four Paper 1 sections, see CTET Syllabus 2026 Decoded.

 Family and Friends, including relationships, animals, plants, and work and play.